PhantomBot/PhantomBot/docs/guides/content/faq.md

 ## Where do I get my APIOauth key?
-During setup, you will be provided with links to authorise the bot for both your Twitch account, so that it can act as a channel editor, and for the bot account.
-If you need to change the oath tokens for any reason they can be found in your botlogin.txt file in your PhantomBot folder.
-The `apioauth=` line is for the oath token for you, the broadcaster, and the `oath=` line is for the bot channel.
-To update either token simple generate a new token [here](https://phantombot.github.io/PhantomBot/oauth/), paste in into the relevant line after the `=` then restart the bot.
+During setup, you will be provided with links to authorize the bot for both your Twitch account, so that it can act as a channel editor, and for the bot account.
+You can authorize the bots on the bots webserver by clicking the **OAuth Setup** link on the homepage

+## Unable to execute Restart Commands (Linux)
+**Issue:**
+When attempting to execute a RestartCmd, the RestartRunner reports that it has failed

+**Troubleshooting steps:**
+- Ensure the script or executable you are trying to run is executable to the user account the bot is running as

+    `chmod +x /path/to/script`
+- If the script or executable needs to be run as a different user than the bot is running as, use _chown_ and the SETUID bit

+    `chown root:root restartbot-systemv.sh`

+    `chmod 4755 restartbot-systemv.sh`
+- Ensure the _jspawnhelper_ library, which is included in the Java distribution, is executable

+    `chmod 0755 ./java-runtime-linux/lib/jspawnhelper`

 ## I Get an Illegal Option Error?
 (OSX)
 **Issue:**